ehamberg/typeclassopedia-md/typeclassopedia.md

 Since `Alternative` is a subclass of `Applicative`, a natural question is, "how should `empty` and `(<|>)` interact with `(<*>)` and `pure`?"

-First of all, everyone agrees on the *left zero* law:
+Almost everyone agrees on the *left zero* law (though see the discussion of the *right zero* law below):

 ```haskell
 empty <*> f = empty